Warren Hills Regional High School: Football

-The football program is a member of the Big Central Football Conference, which was created through a merger of the Mid-State 38 Football Conference and the Greater Middlesex Conference, and is comprised of 61 schools from Hunterdon, Middlesex, Somerset, Union and Warren counties.
+The football program is a member of the Big Central Football Conference, which was created through a merger of the Mid-State 38 Football Conference and the Greater Middlesex Conference, and comprises 61 schools from Hunterdon, Middlesex, Somerset, Union and Warren counties.

 The 2000 football team (11-1) won the North II Group III state sectional title, with a 21-14 win against West Morris Central High School.

 The program was awarded the 1973 NJSIAA Central Group title and the undefeated 1945 team was recognized with the North Group I title.

 The program had an annual Thanksgiving game with rival Hackettstown until the 1940s.
 Flemington (now Hunterdon Central Regional High School) became the Thanksgiving rival until that school switched to challenge North Hunterdon High School in the late 1960s.
 From late 1960s until the game ended in the mid-1980s, the annual Thanksgiving opponent was Belvidere High School in Belvidere.